bradmontgomery/django-staticflatpages/README.rst

 Compatibility
 -------------

-This app works with Django 1.8+ (but _may_ work with earlier versions of Django) with either Python 2.7 or Python 3.4.
-Run the test suite with ``python manage.py test staticflatpages``, and open an `Issue on Github <https://github.com/bradmontgomery/django-staticflatpages/issues>`_ if you run into any problems.
+This app works with Django 1.10+ (grab a previous release for older versions of Django). and Python 3.5-3.6.
+You can run the test suite with ``python manage.py test staticflatpages``, and open an `Issue on Github <https://github.com/bradmontgomery/django-staticflatpages/issues>`_ if you run into any problems.